krepi/node-course/projects/furnishcrafts/database/README.md

 This script will:
 Connect to the PostgreSQL server using the credentials provided in the .env file.
 Create a new database (if it does not already exist).
-Execute the SQL script (init.sql) to create the necessary tables and relationships.
+Execute the SQL script (schema.sql) to create the necessary tables and relationships.